GonzaloCalleriza/GonzaloCalleriza/README.md

 Skills: HTML / CSS / JS / ReactJS / Java

 - 🔭 I’m currently working on various HTML and ReactJS projects (stay log in for more)
-- 🌱 I’m currently learning React JS (to the fullest) and C#
+- 🌱 I’m currently learning React JS (to the fullest) and React Native
 - ⚡ Fun fact: slowly but surely I will create the first artificial intelligence with emotions (and probably the end of times)